Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 If you need a go, you go in a building somewhere.

-We're not hooking up in the sewerage, so it's going to stay in there.
+We're not hooked up the sewage, so it's going to stay in there.

 And we're fine with that.